Applications are still open for Arts Camp and Arts Academy. Programs fill quickly—submit your app today!

 The String Repair Shop (Music Center 0014) / Wind Repair Shop (Music Center 0012) is staffed by technicians during the following hours.
 These hours are subject to change, and will be posted on the door.

-Instrument Service (Music Center 0019) is staffed by technicians during the following hours.
+Instrument Services (Music Center 0019) is staffed by technicians during the following hours.
 These hours are subject to change, and will be posted on the door:

 If your instrument is broken, take it to the Repair Shop in the basement of the Music Center during posted hours.
 A loaner instrument may be borrowed if one is available.
 Repairs need to be paid by cash or check, before the instrument can be released to the student.